tenebrius1/tp/docs/UserGuide.md

   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

 - Tags are denoted by `t/[Level][Subject]`. <br>
-  e.g. The tag t/PM stands for Primary Math.
+  e.g. the tag `t/PM` stands for Primary Math.

 - Editing information of any `Person` will override the current information stored about the specified `Person`.